kvzl0/hello-world/README.md

 ninety-sixth commit(07.23.25) Time Check 11:02 AM ---Fourth Rev

-ninety-seventh commit(07.26.25 Time Check 8:23 AM ---Sixth Rev. The DOST announced yesterday that the exam was postponed due to bad weather so I have more time to review
+ninety-seventh commit(07.26.25 Time Check 8:23 AM ---Sixth Rev. The DOST announced yesterday that the exam was postponed due to bad weather so I have more time to review ninty-eighth commit(07.27.25) Time Check 10:24 AM ---Exam day of the regions who's exam didn't postponed.
+Just saw a post that their only 9,000, which means most of the applicants are obviously from region 4-a and ncr.